dzhuang/subset-iconfont/README.md

   - License: [Apache License version 2.0](https://github.com/marella/material-icons/blob/main/LICENSE)
   - Required npm packages: `material-icons` and `@material-design-icons/svg`

-Note: For provider with styles properties, the program will extract all available style of that icon.
+Note: For provider with styles properties, the program will extract all available styles of that icon.

 The syntax to create a `ProviderInstance` is: